ChatFAQ/ChatFAQ/back/README.md

 - gdal-bin
 - poetry

-Create a .env file with the needed variables set.
-You can see an example of those on [.env_example](.env_example)
+Make a .env with the necessary variable set.
+The [.env_example](.env_example) file contains an example of one of these

 This project is based on [Model-W](https://github.com/ModelW/project-maker) therefore we use poetry for the management of the dependencies